About free tax clinics

 Participating organizations include non-profits, charities, and other community groups.
 Some examples are:

-service clubs (for example, Lion’s Club, Royal Canadian Legion)
+- service clubs (i.e. the Lion’s Club, and the Royal Canadian Legion)

-These organizations already provide services to the community, and usually have the infrastructure in place to support the CVITP.
+These organizations provide services to the community and usually have the infrastructure in place to support the CVITP.

-For more information on each type of clinic, go to Get your tax return done at a free tax clinic.
+For more information on clinics, go to get your tax return done at a free tax clinic.

 Volunteers

-Volunteers are individuals, like you, who give their time and energy to help others.
+Volunteers give their time and energy to help others.

-Volunteers are expected to affiliate with a community organization that is registered with the CVITP.
-If assistance is required, CRA coordinators can help match volunteers with an organization.
+They are expected to affiliate with a community organization that is registered with the CVITP.
+If assistance is required, the CRA’s coordinators can help match volunteers with an organization.

-If you are aware of any organization in your area serving groups of people who need assistance completing their personal income tax and benefit returns, we encourage you to contact the organization to see if they would consider hosting a tax clinic where you can volunteer.
+If you know of an organization in your area that can help people do their taxes, contact the organization to see if they are interested in hosting a free tax clinic where you can volunteer.

 - Date modified: